0beqz/screen-space-reflections/readme.md

 - Implemented accumulative sampling by saving and re-using the last frame's reflections to accumulate especially jittered reflections over frames
 - Made all SSR-related options (e.g. `thickness`, `ior`, `rayStep`,...) reactive so that you now just need to set `ssrEffect.rayStep = value` for example to update values
 - Fixed jittering so that it's actually correct from all angles (it used to be less intense the higher you were looking down at a reflection)
-- Removed Kawase Blur in favor of Bilateral Blur to preserve edges and keep details as the blur method of the SSR effect
 - Changed the SSR implementation from a pass to an effect to improve performance
 - Optimizations regarding computation of required buffers and reflections